Scenario-Guided LLM-based Mobile App GUI Testing: Threats to Validity

-\textbf{Instability of LLMs.} The probabilistic nature of LLMs can lead to instability when processing complex contexts, resulting in significant variation in responses even when the \texttt{temperature} parameter is set to 0.
-To mitigate the potential impact of this instability on the research outcomes, we adopt a strategy of repeated experiments.
-All the results are after 50 repetitions.
-This approach helps filter out stable and high-quality responses from the model, thereby supporting the evaluation and decision-making regarding agent behaviors in the test generation process.
+\textbf{Instability of LLMs.} The probabilistic nature of the LLMs may cause instability when interpreting complex contextual inputs, leading to variations in outputs even when the \texttt{temperature} parameter is fixed at 0.
+To minimize this risk, we conduct repeated runs of each testing scenario and report aggregated results obtained over 10 repetitions, rounded to the nearest integer.
+This repetition-based strategy filters out random variations and highlights stable behavioral patterns, thereby improving the reliability of the reported results and the consistency of agent behavior during test generation.

-\textbf{LLM Hallucinations.} LLMs may exhibit hallucinations, which may lead the \de to generate unreasonable testing actions in testing scenarios.
-For instance, it might attempt to interact with a non-existent GUI element on a page, or fail to correctly match the intended GUI element with the corresponding widget on the GUI.
-To mitigate this threat, we introduce the role of a \su.
-After each testing action execution, the \su monitors the state of the app and promptly corrects any deviations from the expected scenario.
-This involves rolling back the state, reevaluating the decision, and executing a new action.
-This role ensures that each generated action is aligned with the testing scenario, compatible with the app under test, and accurately executed.
+\textbf{LLM Hallucinations.} Another potential threat lies in LLM hallucinations, where the model may generate logically plausible but practically invalid actions, such as interacting with non-existent widgets or misidentifying visual elements.
+To address this issue, \toolname introduces the supervisory role of the \su.
+After each action execution, the \su verifies whether the resulting app state aligns with the intended testing scenario.
+When deviations are detected, it initiates a rollback, reanalyzes the decision, and executes a corrected action.
+This closed-loop supervision ensures that each generated action remains consistent with both the target testing scenario and the real GUI state, thus mitigating the adverse impact of hallucinations on test validity.